 That’s finally changing with U.S. Secretary of Education Miguel Cardona’s new vision of college excellence, which prioritizes college completion, economic mobility, and narrowing the opportunity gap.
 Exclusivity is out and inclusivity is in.

 One of the most exciting pieces of this vision is the creation of the College Completion Fund for Postsecondary Student Success.
 This new fund will provide grants for campuses to establish proven programs, like CUNY ASAP and Bottom Line, and back adaptations of other promising interventions such as wraparound services, basic needs, or holistic advising.

 What truly shines is how this agenda prioritizes evidence-based programs.
 This is more than good intentions.
 We know these investments work.
 In a rigorous, well-conducted randomized control trial, students participating in Bottom Line were 23% more likely to graduate from college within four years of high school, compared with the control group.
-Similarly, CUNY ASAP nearly doubled community college graduation rates at both CUNY and in replication sites, and early outcomes of the four-year adaptation, ACE, show four-year graduation rates 16 percentage points higher than the comparison group.
+Similarly, CUNY ASAP nearly doubled community college graduation rates at both CUNY and in replication sites, and early outcomes of the four-year adaptation, ACE, show that the proportion of students on-track to graduate is 16 percentage points higher than the comparison group.

 But the department can’t do it alone.
 We need a whole community approach that includes policymakers, higher education leaders, and funders working together.